mwcraig/msumastro/docs/scripts.rst

 ..
 WARNING::
         This script OVERWRITES the image files in the directories specified on the command line.
+There is NO WAY to DISABLE this behavior.

 Usage summary
 -------------